 FARM AND DAIRY II – THE MORRIS YEARS 1931-1941

 ARRIVAL – LESSONS

 When Glyn Morris came to Pine Mountain as Director in 1931 he was just twenty-six years old and a recent graduate of Union Theological Seminary in New York City.
 The combination of theology and farming, while not new, took on a distinct character under Morris’ direction.
 When he arrived at Pine Mountain the environmental contrasts of urban and rural were stark, but Morris had been prepared.
-Born in the village of Glyn Ceiriog, North Wales, Glyn Morris was no stranger to rural life, nor to farming as his family farmed and quarried the stones of the region.
+Born in the village of Glyn Ceiriog, North Wales, Glyn Morris was no stranger to rural life, nor to farming, as his family farmed and quarried the stones of the region.
 Morris was only four years old when he departed Wales with his parents for America.
 He was eight years old in 1913, the year Pine Mountain Settlement School was founded.
 When he arrived at Pine Mountain in 1931 he was 27 years old.
-His early years growing up on a farm were merged with his theological and educational training and he joined these skills with the pragmatic work of both farm and dairy already instituted at the School but not fully integrated into the curriculum.
+His early years growing up on a farm were merged with his theological and educational training.
+He joined these skills with the pragmatic work of both farm and dairy already instituted at the School but not fully integrated into the curriculum.